meteor/react-tutorial/tutorial/simple-todos/01-creating-app.md

 Click on it and then select the phone that you want to simulate and in the top bar.

-> You can also check your app in your cellphone.
+> You can also check your app on your cellphone.
 To do so, connect to your App using your local IP in the navigation browser of your mobile browser.
 >
 > This command should print your local IP for you on Unix systems at least `ifconfig | grep "inet " | grep -Fv 127.0.0.1 | awk '{print $2}'`